Lawrence Pazder

 Lawrence Pazder (April 30, 1936 – March 5, 2004) was a Canadian psychiatrist and author.
-Pazder wrote the discredited biography, Michelle Remembers, published in 1980, with his patient (and eventual wife) Michelle Smith, which claimed to detail satanic ritual abuse.
+Pazder wrote the discredited biography Michelle Remembers, published in 1980, with his patient (and eventual wife) Michelle Smith, which claimed to detail satanic ritual abuse.

 Background

-Pazder was born in Edmonton, Alberta, on April 30, 1936, and completed his undergraduate medical training at the University of Alberta in 1961.
-He received a diploma in tropical medicine from the University of Liverpool in 1962, practicing medicine in Nigeria from 1962 to 1964.
-Pazder returned to Canada in 1964 and completed his psychiatric training at McGill University in 1968.
-During his professional career, Pazder worked at two Victoria, British Columbia hospitals in addition to his private psychiatric practice.
-Pazder saw patients at his private psychiatric practice in Victoria until his sudden and unexpected death of heart failure in March 2004.
+Pazder was born in Edmonton, Alberta, on April 30, 1936, and completed his medical training in 1961.
+He practiced medicine in Nigeria from 1962 to 1964.
+Pazder returned to Canada in 1964 and completed his psychiatric training at McGill University in 1965.

-Pazder considered himself to be a devout Catholic.
-As part of his church activities Pazder founded the Anawim Companions Society in Victoria to provide a day home for people in need as a result of poverty.
-Pazder also had an interest in African religions and religious ceremonies.
+Pazder was a devout Catholic.
+He founded the Anawim Companions Society in Victoria to provide a temporary home for street people that would allow them to reintegrate into society.

 Pazder and his first wife Marylyn had four children together and were married for many years, until he developed a relationship with his patient Michelle Smith.
 Court documents filed in the divorce proceedings indicated that between March 1977 and June 1979 Pazder disappeared with Smith (co-author of Michelle Remembers) for lengthy periods of time.
-In 1979 after a rejected attempt at annulment, Pazder divorced his first wife and later married his former patient and co-author, Smith.
+In 1979, Pazder was divorced by his first wife and later married Smith.

+During his professional career, Pazder worked in Victoria, British Columbia until his death.

-Pazder died in his home of heart failure on March 4, 2004.
+Pazder died in his home on March 4, 2004.
+No autopsy was carried out to confirm his cause of death, which Michelle described as a heart attack in the obituary.